 Here's our summary of key events overnight that affect New Zealand, with news bitcoin is back over US$10,000.

-Oil prices are up more than +US$1 with the US benchmark now just under US$61/bbl and the Brent benchmark over US$64/bbl.
+Oil prices are a little firmer today with the US benchmark now just over US$64/bbl and the Brent benchmark over US$67.50/bbl.

 This chart is animated here.
 For previous users, the animation process has been updated and works better now.

 The easiest place to stay up with event risk today is by following our Economic Calendar here ».